disco-io/sophia/thoughts.md

 yet still forgot each time
 and once we're back the search begins
 to find the long way home
-but in the end we always do :)
+but in the end we always do
+inevitably you :)
 <br>
 your eyes a different color
 but that look always the same